raphael-group/hatchet/README.md

 HATCHet is in active development, please report any issue or question as this could help the devolment and imporvement of HATCHet.
 Current known issues with current version are reported here below:

 - HATCHet currently only supports versions 1.5 -- 1.6 -- 1.7 of SAMtools and BCFtools
-- HATCHet currently only supports dev-bitbucket version of BNPY
+- ~HATCHet currently only supports dev-bitbucket version of BNPY~
 - The allele-swapping feature of comBBo has been temporarily disabled due to conflicts with recent SAMtools versions

-- Binaries will be available soon
+A list of the major recent updates:
+- HATCHet accepts now any reference genome (including non humans)
+- HATCHet now supports both the `dev` and new GitHub version of `BNPY`
+- HATCHet now handles genomic regions properly, reccomended for WES data

 ## Contacts
 <a name="contacts"></a>